Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/distribute_tasks.rst

 - Reviews test results from evaluation runs or tasks
 - Understands check results and failure reasons
 - Reviews conversation flow and metadata
-- Takes action: closes tasks if results are acceptable, or assigns modification work
+- Takes action: closes tasks if results are acceptable, or assigns modification work to the product owner

 **Product Owner Persona (Modification Workflow):**